Wednesdays from 5pm at The Cannon.

 But we'll break it out about any night we don' t have a competing activity or event.... just because we can!!

 BYOVAT (Bee-Why-Oh-Vat) - Bring Your Own Vinyl And Tape

 If we are going to do something, we are going to do it right!
 Just like our brews.
 So, if we are going vintage analog music for true audiophiles we are going to go way beyond just adequate!
 Check it out.
-Vinyl AND R2R tapes played on real deal gear tied to a Bose speaker system.
+Vinyl AND R2R tapes played on real deal gear tied to a NEW Bose 901 speaker system.